NBKelly/anr-cut-check/README.md

+## Cobra Commander

+See the webapp here: https://nbkelly.github.io/anr-cut-check/.

+Actually checking cut odds is limited to cases when there are 12 or less unreported pairs left.
+The equation has 3^p time complexity, and javascript is very slow, so it's better not to push it.

+I'll add more features to this eventually (inspect player, scenarios).

+The situations where this is useful are during asyncs and when waiting for rounds to end, and for keeping easy tabs on what games you can watch.

 ## Objective
 Find out information on how safe it is to ID, or your odds of making it into a cut, during the final round of a tournament.
 Alternatively, if the tournament is concluded, calculate the SoS/ESoS/placings.